 The National Park Service and its partners offer ways to honor the legacy of this scholar and pioneer who changed the way we understand American history.

-Update: The Carter G. Woodson Home officially reopened in May 2017 and now offers tours from 9 a.m. to 5 p.m. on Thursdays and Saturdays (reservations recommended).
+Update: The Carter G. Woodson Home officially reopened in May 2017 and was offering tours prior to the pandemic.
 Learn more on the National Park Service website.

 When Carter G. Woodson created the precursor to Black History Month in 1926, it was not just a novel educational concept—it was a groundbreaking initiative that shaped public thinking and inspired pride in African American achievements and culture during the Jim Crow era.